-- 1. Faculty: To be eligible to apply for tuition assistance, faculty must be employed in a slotted position, have successfully completed six months of employment, and have been admitted to FMU through the appropriate admissions process. - 2.
-Staff: To be eligible to apply for tuition assistance, staff must be employed for at least 30 hours per week in a permanent slotted position, have satisfactorily completed six months of employment, and have been admitted to FMU through the appropriate admissions process. - C. Program Provisions - 1.
-Eligible faculty and staff may apply to take one three-hour course (four hours in the case of a lab course) for academic credit per semester at no charge, on a space-available basis.
+- 1. Eligible faculty and staff may apply to take one three-hour course (four hours in the case of a lab course) for academic credit per semester at no charge, on a space-available basis.
 Employees taking additional courses will pay the regular fee rate in effect at the time of enrollment.
 Audit courses are excluded from this policy. - 2.
-Employees must pay all application fees, undergraduate and graduate, as well as all expenses incurred for textbooks, field trips, laboratory fees, etc. - 3.
-Employees who drop a course prior to the end of the semester must pay for the next course for which they enroll, unless there were extenuating circumstances for dropping the course, i.e., death in the family, serious illness of employee, etc. - 4.
-Employees who terminate employment prior to the end of the semester must pay for the entire cost of the course or drop the course prior to the final paycheck being released. - 5.
-Employees must pass the course for which tuition assistance is supplied or the employee must pay for the next course for which he or she enrolls. - 6.
-Employees must use other available educational or scholarship funds prior to applying for tuition assistance.
+Employees must pay all application fees, undergraduate and graduate, as well as all expenses incurred for textbooks, field trips, laboratory fees, etc. - D. Employees who drop a course prior to the end of the semester must pay for the next course for which they enroll, unless there were extenuating circumstances for dropping the course, i.e., death in the family, serious illness of employee, etc. - E. Employees who terminate employment prior to the end of the semester must pay for the entire cost of the course or drop the course prior to the final paycheck being released. - F. Employees must pass the course for which tuition assistance is supplied or the employee must pay for the next course for which he or she enrolls. - G. Employees must use other available educational or scholarship funds prior to applying for tuition assistance.
 Student loans or other programs which require that money be paid back will not disqualify employees from being eligible for this program.